This function block controls a simple button with a labeling text in an HMI.

-After pressing the button, the output bPress changes from LOW to HIGH for one program cycle.
+After pressing the button, the output bPress changes for one program cycle from LOW to HIGH.

-The HMI object displays a button with a black textual label, which is centered horizontally and vertically.
+The HMI object displays a gray button with a black horizontally and vertically centered label.

-The font and the default values for the label and the activation state are set in the parameter dialog of the object.
-A language specific text resource or a plain text can be assigned to label it.
+Default settings for the HMI object are made in the corresponding dialog, which appears after "Additional settings …".
+The font and the default values for the label and the activation state are set here.
+A language specific text resource or a plain text can serve as label.